apache/skywalking/docs/en/setup/backend/backend-telemetry.md

 ## Prometheus
 Prometheus is supported as telemetry implementor.
-By using this, prometheus collects metric from skywalking backend.
+By using this, prometheus collects metrics from skywalking backend.

 Set `prometheus` to provider.
 The endpoint open at `http://0.0.0.0:1234/` and `http://0.0.0.0:1234/metrics`.
 ```yaml